What Is the Cost of Attendance in College?

 Paying for College

 Students often rely on a variety of financing options when paying for college.
-Often the first step for students is filling out the FAFSA, which is how students can apply for all forms of federal aid including federal grants, scholarships, work-study, and federal student loans.
-There are a lot of options so it’s important to understand the difference between grants vs. scholarships vs. student loan from a private lender.
-Here are a few other strategies and options that can help students pay for college.
+Often the first step for students is filling out the FAFSA, which is how students can apply for all forms of federal aid, including federal grants, scholarships, work-study, and federal student loans.
+There are a lot of options so it’s important to understand the difference between grants vs. scholarships vs. student loans from a private lender.
+Here are a few other options that can help students pay for college.

 Private Student Loan

-Private student loans from lenders are available.
+Private student loans from lenders are available once all federal aid has been exhausted.
 Interested applicants will need to file individual applications with private lenders.
 Interest rates and loan terms are generally determined by an applicant’s personal financial factors such as credit score and income.
 Consider shopping around at a few different lenders to find the best rate and terms for your personal situation.
-Some lenders may offer private student loan discounts, for things like setting up autopay or a customer appreciation discount.

 Applicants without an extensive credit history or a relatively low credit score may find that adding a cosigner to their application can help them qualify for a loan or qualify for more competitive rates and terms.

-Additionally, an important note when comparing student loans from private lenders vs. federal student loans is that federal loans offer borrower protections that private loans do not.
-For this reason, private loans are generally borrowed as a last-resort option after other financing options have been exhausted.
+Additionally, an important note when comparing private student loans vs. federal student loans is that federal loans offer borrower protections that private loans do not.
+For this reason, private loans are generally borrowed as a last-resort option.

 Credit Card